KenanHanke/rbloom/README.md

 so I made `rbloom` instead.
 It ended up being twice as fast and has grown to encompass a more complete API (e.g. with set comparisons like `issubset`).
-Do note that while `rbloom` only supports reading and writing its Bloom filter files in one sweep, `pybloomfiltermmap3` supports modifying them in-place.
-This is of questionable utility in most cases due to the random-access-heavy nature of Bloom filters, which causes the entire file to be in memory after only a few operations in spite of mmap.
-If you specifically need this functionality, however, you should use `pybloomfiltermmap3`.
+Do note that while `rbloom` only supports reading and writing its Bloom filter files in one sweep, `pybloomfiltermmap3` supports modifying them in-place with mmap.
+This is of limited utility in most cases due to the random-access-heavy nature of Bloom filters, which causes the entire file to be in memory after only a few operations in spite of mmap, but does more elegantly utilize the disk cache on most operating systems.
+As a rule of thumb, if you need filters larger than your system memory (one gigabyte stores around a billion items depending on the false positive rate), you should use `pybloomfiltermmap3`.

 ## Benchmarks